Capital Group Multi-Sector Income Fund (LUX) A multi-sector approach for reliable income

 • Past results are not a guarantee of future results.

-• If the currency in which you invest strengthens against the currency in which the underlying investments are made, the value of your investment will decrease.
+• If the currency in which you invest strengthens against the currency in which the underlying investments of the fund are made, the value of your investment will decrease.
 Currency hedging seeks to limit this, but there is no guarantee that hedging will be totally successful.

-• The Prospectus – together with any locally-required offering documentation – sets out risks, which, depending on the fund, may include risks associated with investing in fixed income, derivatives, emerging markets and/or high-yield securities; emerging markets are volatile and may suffer from liquidity problems.
+• The Prospectus – together with any locally-required offering documentation – set out risks, which, depending on the fund, may include risks associated with investing in fixed income, derivatives, emerging markets and/or high-yield securities; emerging markets are volatile and may suffer from liquidity problems.

 Glossary